 Tools of the Trade

 What we found was that these types of "tools of the trade" were becoming increasingly harder for our students to budget for, so we decided to make it just a little bit easier.
 Any item that a student would need in order to start their career in a job in that industry is now included in our pricing.
+And by buying in bulk, we're often able to get a better price than a student would get trying to buy the same equipment individually.

 About Hocking College

-- Allied Health & Nursing
+- Allied Health & Nursing and Public Safety

-- Arts, Business & Science
+- Arts, Business and Science

 - Natural Resources